WdBlink/darts_for_nni/README.md

 # darts_for_nni
-We are trying to build darts in i
+We are trying to build darts in nni